Gongbo Gyamda County is a subordinate county to Nyingchi. Gongbo Gyamda means “the entrance to a valley with a large depression” in Tibetan

 Most popular view spots

 Taizhao Ancient City It is located in Taizhao Village.
-In the Qing Dynasty, it was developed from a post and barracks into a city.
-At the end of the Qing Dynasty, the city had a large population and numerous shops.
-In the scenic area, ancient buildings such as the Taizhao Dzong Government and Taizhao Ancient Post Station were restored, and the Taizhao Ancient City Museum was newly built.
+In Qing Dynasty(AD 1616-AD 1912), it was developed from a post and barracks into a city.
+At the end of Qing Dynasty, the city had a large population and numerous shops.
+In the scenic area, ancient buildings such as Taizhao Dzong Government and Taizhao Ancient Post Station were restored, and Taizhao Ancient City Museum was newly built.

 Xiuba Castle Xiuba Castle is one of the largest and most well-preserved Castle in this county.
-The castle was built in the late Tang Dynasty and has a history of more than 1,600 years.
+The castle was built in late Tang Dynasty (AD 618-AD 907) and has a history of more than 1,600 years.

-Baga monastery (Paga monastery) Baga monastery is located in Niangpu Township and was built in the period of the Fifth Dalai Lama, belonging to the Gelug Sect.
-There were relics of Tsongkhapa’s clothes, hats, shoes and socks in the temple.
-The Paga sacred mountain at the back of the temple resembles the goddess Dorje Pam.
-The cave of the goddess Dorje Pam on the mountainside is called the “sacred cave”, and there is also the “Paga sacred spring”.
-“And other attractions.
+Baga monastery (Paga monastery) Baga monastery is located in Niangpu Township and was built in the period of the Fifth Dalai Lama, belonging to Gelug pa.
+There were relics of Tsongkhapa’s clothes, hats, shoes and socks in monastery.
+The Paga sacred mountain at the back of the monastery resembles the goddess Dorje Pam.
+The cave of goddess Dorje Pam on the mountainside is called “sacred cave”, and there is also “Paga sacred spring””

-Gongbo Gyamda County is located in the transition zone from the valleys of southern Tibet to the alpine valleys of eastern Tibet.
+Gongbo Gyamda County is located in the transition zone from valleys of southern Tibet to alpine valleys of eastern Tibet.
 It is a deep-cut alpine valley landform with an average elevation of 3,600 meters.
-It is adjacent to Bayi District and Bomi County of Nyingchi City to the east, Jiali County of Nagqu City to the north, Mozhugongka County of Lhasa City to the west, and to the south of Milin County, Lang County, Jiacha County and Sangri County of Tsetang.

 Gongbo Gyamda Ethnic group